Joseph Hubert Hart: Priesthood

 Hart was ordained a priest by Bishop John Cody for the Diocese of Kansas City-Saint Joseph on May 1, 1956.
 After his ordination, Hart served as assistant pastor at Guardian Angels Parish (1956–1962) and Visitation Parish (1962–1966), both in Kansas City, Missouri.

 Hart worked as vice-chancellor of the diocese from 1964 to 1969, during which time he also assisted at St. Therese Parish (1966–1968) and St. James Parish (1968–1969), both in Kansas City.
 From 1969 to 1976, Hart served as pastor of St. John Francis Regis Parish in Kansas City.
-At the same time, he also taught as Bishop Lillis High School, Loretto Academy, and St. Pius X High School, all in Kansas City.
+At the same time, he also taught at Bishop Lillis High School, Loretto Academy, and St. Pius X High School, all in Kansas City.

 Auxiliary Bishop and Bishop of Cheyenne

-On July 1, 1976, Pope Paul VI appointed Hart as a auxiliary bishop of the Diocese of Cheyenne and titular bishop of Thimida Regia.
-He was consecrated on August 31, 1976 by Bishop Hubert Newell, with Bishops Charles Helmsing and Michael McAuliffe serving as co-consecrators.
+On July 1, 1976, Pope Paul VI appointed Hart as an auxiliary bishop of the Diocese of Cheyenne and titular bishop of Thimida Regia.
+He was consecrated in Cheyenne, Wyoming, on August 31, 1976, by Bishop Hubert Newell, with Bishops Charles Helmsing and Michael McAuliffe serving as co-consecrators.
 As an auxiliary bishop, Hart served as vicar general and pastor of St. Patrick Parish in Casper, Wyoming.

 On April 25, 1978, Paul VI named Hart as the sixth bishop of Cheyenne.
 He was installed at the Cathedral of St. Mary in Cheyenne on June 12, 1978.
 Hart selected as his episcopal motto: "Dominus Pars."

 During his tenure as bishop, Hart established the annual Bishop's Appeal and ordained 25 priests for the diocese.
 He was an active member of the United States Conference of Catholic Bishops (USCCB) and served as chairman of the bishops of Conference Region XIII for six years.

 In 1989 and 1992, the Diocese of Kansas City-St. Joseph received accusations that Hart had sexually abused young boys in the early 1970s, when he was serving as a priest in that diocese.
 Hart volunteered to go to an Arizona residential facility for a psychiatric evaluation, which later concluded that Hart "does not appear to be a threat to himself or others on any level."
 The diocese reported the allegations to the papal nuncio and the USCCB, but did not reveal them publicly until January 2002.
 Hart "categorically and completely" denied the allegations, which he described as "baseless" and sources of "great pain...[and] embarrassment."